Guardians vs. Blue Jays Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .200 with a double, three walks and two RBI.
+- Ramirez has picked up at least one hit in four straight games.
+In his last five games he is batting .250 with a double, three walks and two RBI.

 Ramírez Recent Games